Hierarchy & Types of Angels in Christianity, Islam & Judaism

 hierarchy of angels christian lore

-When the Bible mentions angels, it sometimes specifies types of angels, such as archangels, cherubs, and seraphs.
-The Bible does not refer to these categories of angels often, though they seem to hold exalted offices that may indicate a hierarchy among angels.
+When the Bible mentions angels, it sometimes specifies different types of angels, such as archangels, cherubs, and seraphs.
+While angels do not appear often in the Bible, it does point to an angelic hierarchy, with some holding more exalted offices.
 The Apocrypha provides much more insight into angels in writings like the Book of Enoch.
 This book details another type of angel not mentioned in the Bible, the Watchers.
-So, the question that begs asking is, what is the hierarchy of angels?
+This raises questions about the hierarchy of angels in the spiritual world.

 four archangels